Ontario Place: Closure of theme park and redevelopment

 In early 2018, the Government of Ontario led by Liberal Premier Kathleen Wynne solicited proposals as to new purposes for Ontario Place, but those could not include condominiums or a casino.
 After the Progressive Conservatives were elected in June, an announcement was made of plans to dissolve the Ontario Place Corporation.
 This follows the province indicating interest in establishing a casino on the lands.
 In November, Finance Minister Vic Fedeli suggested that the government was open to considering a new purpose for the park, without the restrictions that had been set by the previous government.

 In December 2018, the Government of Ontario appointed James Ginou, a Toronto businessman and Progressive Conservative fund-raiser, as the new chair of the Board of Ontario.
 He had previously served in the position from 1997 until 2003.
 In 2019, the Government of Ontario announced that it would develop a rapid-transit line (the "Ontario Line") connecting Ontario Place to downtown Toronto and further north-east to the Ontario Science Centre.
 The line is targeted to open in 2027.

 In May 2019, at an announcement held in the Cinesphere, the Government of Ontario released a call for proposals to redevelop Ontario Place with "big, bold ideas".
 Proposals must not include residential units, a casino and must not require a specific monetary outlay or subsidy by the Government of Ontario.
 Proposals must preserve the existing amount of parkland included in the Trillium Park, preserve the existing Budweiser Stage, but otherwise permit any type of changes, subject to approval.

 Also in May 2019, Toronto city council voted 25–0 to list Ontario Place on Toronto's heritage property register.
-However the listing does not offer any legal protections.
+The listing does not offer any legal protections.

-World Monuments Fund included Ontario Place on its 2020 World Monuments Watch program alongside 24 heritage sites around the globe “in need of timely or urgent action.”
-In response to the Province of Ontario's international call for development proposals, the WMF listing demanded “an end to top-down decision-making and the embrace of heritage to encourage community dialogue.”
+World Monuments Fund included Ontario Place on its 2020 World Monuments Watch program alongside 24 heritage sites around the globe “in need of timely or urgent action”.
+In response to the Province of Ontario's international call for development proposals, the WMF listing demanded “an end to top-down decision-making and the embrace of heritage to encourage community dialogue”.
 Following the Watch inclusion, World Monuments Fund partnered with the Architectural Conservancy Ontario and the Faculty of Architecture, Landscape and Design at the University of Toronto to protect the heritage values of Ontario Place through an initiative called "The Future of Ontario Place Project".
 Through a research initiative, design challenge, and public campaign, the Future of Ontario Place Project started working in 2020 to build public knowledge of the heritage values of the site, and to imagine the future of Ontario Place as a public cultural asset for all Ontarians.

-2021 Plan
+2021 plan

-In July 2021 development plans were announced.
-Three companies are to redevelop different sectors:
+In July 2021, development plans were announced.
+Two companies are to redevelop different sectors: